blackyjon/Fun-website/README.md

-# Resume
+# Fun Website
-Building resume website for the future!
+Building a fun website for the future!

+# To start project
+`npm start`